Serbia – Employer of Record

 New labor laws allow fixed-term contracts for up to 24 months.
 In some cases, these can be extended to 36 months, the entire length of a project, or for people within five years of retirement, the entire length of their remaining service.

 It is legally required to put a strong employment contract in place in Serbia, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Serbia should always state the salary and any compensation amounts in dinar rather than a foreign currency.

 This information is provided as general accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Serbia to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Serbia to engage a small team is time-consuming, expensive and complex.
 Serbian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Serbia.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Serbia PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Serbia PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Serbia, please contact us.